poojitha1114/zippy_voice_AI_agent/README.md

-## Run Locally

-**Prerequisites:**  Node.js

-1. Install dependencies:
-   `npm install`
-2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
-3. Run the app:
-   `npm run dev`

-🎤 Zippy – Voice AI Product Assistant
+# 🎤 Zippy – Voice AI Product Assistant

 Zippy is a browser-based Voice AI assistant built with React + TypeScript that demonstrates end-to-end integration of voice input, LLM processing, and voice output.
 The project focuses on Voice AI integration and flow clarity, rather than UI polish or production hardening.

-🧠 Architecture and Flow
+## 🧠 Architecture and Flow

 The application follows a real-time Voice AI pipeline using browser audio capture and a live LLM connection.

-High-level Flow
+#### High-level Flow

-Voice Input (Microphone)
+- Voice Input (Microphone)

-The browser captures raw microphone audio using the Web Audio API.
+  - The browser captures raw microphone audio using the Web Audio API.

-Audio is processed as PCM data in the frontend.
+  - Audio is processed as PCM data in the frontend.

-Audio Processing
+- Audio Processing

-Audio utilities (utils/audio.ts) handle:
+  - Audio utilities (utils/audio.ts) handle:

-Audio buffering
+    - Audio buffering

-PCM conversion
+    - PCM conversion

-Preparing audio frames for streaming
+    - Preparing audio frames for streaming

-LLM Interaction
+- LLM Interaction

-Processed audio is streamed to a live LLM endpoint.
+  - Processed audio is streamed to a live LLM endpoint.

-The LLM performs speech understanding and response generation.
+  - The LLM performs speech understanding and response generation.

-Response Handling
+- Response Handling

-Model responses are received in real time.
+  - Model responses are received in real time.

-Conversation messages are displayed in the UI.
+  - Conversation messages are displayed in the UI.

-Audio responses are played back to the user.
+  - Audio responses are played back to the user.

-UI & Visualization

-A visualizer shows audio activity.

-A conversation log displays user and assistant turns.

-Conceptual Flow Diagram
+### Conceptual Flow Diagram
 Microphone Input
    ↓
 Web Audio API